Preparing to Go

 You may pay your fees:

-- Online via UAOnline using a credit card (VISA or MasterCard) or personal check.
+- Online via UAOnline using a credit card or electronic funds transfer from a US bank.

 For more information or for help with paying your fees, contact the UAF Office of the Bursar at UAF-Bursar@alaska.edu or 1-907-474-7384.